circonus/irondb-docs/tag-queries.md

 `and(b"...":b"...")`

 To pass through the unsupported characters.
+Note that the asterisk (`*`) for glob syntax is allowed unencoded for searches, but not for tag categories or values themselves.

-If using regular expression patterns, the `/ /` do _not_ need to be encoded.
-To perform a regex match on `.*foo`, you would use the form `b:/Lipmb28K/`.
+If using regular expression patterns, the `/ /` should not be encoded.
+To perform a regex match on `(foo|bar)`, you would use the form `b/KGZvb3xiYXIp/`.

 See the examples below for more color.